talathel/talathel/README.md

-- 👋 Hi, I’m @talathel
+- 👋 Hi, I’m Gerasimov Kirill @talathel
 - 👀 I’m interested in developing apps for educational purposes, mathematical computations, visualization of physical processes and in embedded programming.
 - 🌱 I’m currently learning C++, PHP.
 - 📫 You can reach me by gerasimov.ka@inbox.ru